 Sometimes little things make all the difference!
 Take time in training your front of house in using any and all restaurant software as well.

 If you can create a standard training system that has servers memorize tables and their respective numbers, switching the floor around should not be too much of an issue.

 While it’s best to avoid too much confusion over this, sometimes events call for change and you will need to adapt accordingly.
-A strong floor plan always comes with a highly trained staff!
+A strong restaurant floor layout always comes with a highly trained staff!

 If you can take the time to identify things like clientele type, locations, time of day, characteristics of your own space, utilize technology and train your staff in its many uses, you will have a solid restaurant floor layout.
 Most importantly, you will have control of flow, and therefore more of a handle on incoming revenue!

 To get you started with the process of updating your restaurant layout we've gathered some of the best examples to give you some inspiration.